DavidAndBar/davidandbar.github.io/README.md

 <hr>

 ## Mineswepper

+### Overview:
-In this project, I built an interactive interface emulating the classic Microsoft Minesweeper using HTML, CSS, JavaScript, and JQuery; Also, icons were imported from FontAwesome.
+This project it's an interactive interface emulating the classic Microsoft Minesweeper using HTML, CSS, JavaScript, and JQuery; Also, icons were imported from FontAwesome.
 Check it [here](https://davidandbar.github.io/minesweeper/)!

+### How it works:
 You can choose between 4 different difficulties: Beginner, Easy, Intermediate, and Expert.
 Each cell has a number that tells you how many bombs that cell has in its surroundings.
 Try to discover all the non-bomb cells.